This tutorial was updated in October 2022 and is based on Flex Gateway 1.2.0.

 If this is the first time you access Anypoint Platform, it may ask you to select an environment.
 Choose Sandbox.

 2 - You will see different options to select where to set up your Flex Gateway.
-Let’s select Docker.
+Let’s select Linux.

-2 - Verify the image was correctly installed by running
+2 - Verify the package was correctly installed by running the following command.

 1 - Copy the command from Runtime Manager to register your gateway.
 It already contains the